As you’re thinking about Christmas cards this year, I wanted to share a few helpful etiquette tips as you think about your family’s card this year.

 Thomas, Marie, Emily, Evan and Gracie

-Q: Do you address to “Mr. and Mrs. John Smith” or “The Smith Family.”
+Q: Do you address the envelope to “Mr. and Mrs. John Smith” or “The Smith Family.”
 (Does it matter?)

 Q: How does one figure out how to pluralize their last name?